lksrmp/paw_structure/docs/Control.rst

         :Type: float
         :Rules: optional
         :Default: 30.0

+    NAMES
+        names of oxygen atoms of which the hydrogen bonds will be counted, follows naming in ".strc_out" file

+        :Type: str, array
+        :Rules: optional

 ..
 [1] Luzar, Alenka, and David Chandler.
 “Structure and Hydrogen Bond Dynamics of Water–Dimethyl Sulfoxide Mixtures by Computer Simulations.”
 The Journal of Chemical Physics 98, no. 10 (May 15, 1993): 8160–73. https://doi.org/10.1063/1.464521.